-In November 1769 Captain James Cook spent three weeks in the region.
-He observed the transit of Mercury at Whitianga, sailed around the top of the Coromandel Peninsula into the Firth of Thames and spent two days on the Waihou River.
-Botanist Joseph Banks declared the Hauraki Plains to be ‘the properest place we have yet seen for establishing a colony’.1 The immense trees, good anchorages and fertile soils greatly impressed the visitors, whose glowing reports of these brought Hauraki to the attention of Europe.
+In November 1769 Lieutenant James Cook spent three weeks in the region.
+He observed the transit of Mercury at Whitianga, sailed around the Coromandel Peninsula into the Firth of Thames, and spent two days on the Waihou River.
+Botanist Joseph Banks declared the Hauraki Plains to be ‘the properest place we have yet seen for establishing a colony’.1 The immense trees, good anchorages and fertile soils greatly impressed the visitors, whose glowing reports brought Hauraki to the attention of Europe.

 The tree measured by Cook

 A kahikatea in the vicinity of present-day Hikutaiā had a circumference of 6 metres and a height of 27.2 metres to the first branch.
-When felled in about 1900 its trunk proved to be hollow.
+When it was felled in about 1900, its trunk proved to be hollow.

 Britain’s shipbuilding industry faced serious shortages of masts and spars in the late 18th century.
 The reports of Cook and Banks encouraged timber vessels to look to New Zealand.
 Among the six timber ships known to have visited the Waihou River at this time were the Fancy in 1794, the Hunter in 1798 and the Royal Admiral in 1801.

 These vessels took spars of kahikatea, a soft timber which was in fact unsuitable for naval purposes.
 It was only around 1820 that a vessel – HMS Coromandel – visited Hauraki for the more suitable kauri spars.
 It was followed by HMS Buffalo in 1833 and 1837.
 Sydney companies entered the Hauraki timber trade in the mid-1830s.

 Hauraki Māori welcomed early European contact because of the goods it brought – in particular, iron tools and new crops, which they could obtain in exchange for food and labour.